 Add to this the laws of social distancing and it’s easy to see why those who are hard of hearing are facing communication barriers caused by the pandemic.

 ‘Face coverings pose new challenges for deaf people because lip-reading and interpreting visual cues are impossible,’ Beccy says, ‘The Government needs to make transparent face masks widely available, but in the meantime, deaf awareness is key.
 Using gestures, writing things down, and considering a deaf person’s needs will make a world of difference.’

-Alongside these separate challenges, the community has faced hearing shop closures too, resulting in poorer support and less help for those who need it.
-With canceled routine hearing care appointments and hearing tests canceled, difficulties seeing audiologists in a private consultation room, and delayed hearing aid repairs, many individuals have felt left out in the cold, isolated and secluded.
+Alongside these separate challenges, the community has faced hearing shop closures too.
+This results in poorer support and less help for those who need it.
+With cancelled routine hearing care appointments and hearing tests.
+Difficulties seeing audiologists in a private consultation room, and delayed hearing aid repairs.
+This has meant that many individuals have felt left out in the cold, isolated and secluded.

 ‘As we head back to some form of normality, there is a greater need for organisations to become more socially aware of their responsibilities to ensure their environments are accessible to people with hearing loss,’ explains Andrew.
 ‘This can be achieved through the use of various forms of existing technology, with solutions that will assist both individuals and service providers.’

-With over 15 years’ experience in supplying personal and portable amplifiers to customers, and advising on the set up, Conversor gets the hearing impaired closer to what they want to hear.
-With a range of innovative products to suit each story, those who are hard of hearing in the UK can be confident that they will be on the ball for the next client meeting or converse with peers with ease by filtering out the background noise, allowing them to focus on a particular speaker.
+Conversor has over 15 years’ experience in supplying personal and portable amplifiers to customers, and advising on the set up.
+Converser gets the hearing impaired closer to what they want to hear.
+With a range of innovative products to suit each story.
+Those who are hard of hearing in the UK can be confident that they will be on the ball for the next client meeting.
+They will be able to converse with peers with ease by filtering out the background noise.
+This allows them to focus on a particular speaker.

 For more information, please contact Conversor: